 Secondly, refined by the proposed ASR-Net, our $\mathcal{R}_{dual}$ and $\mathcal{R}_{intra}$ have a further significant gain compared with the original $\mathcal{A}_{inter}$ and $\mathcal{A}_{intra}$.
 Specifically, when using only normal images, our ASR-Net $F(\cdot)$ refines $\mathcal{A}_{intra}$ and derives $\mathcal{R}_{intra}$, which improves the AUC of $\mathcal{A}_{intra}$ by a large margin of 16.9\% (from 69.4\% to 86.3\%).
-Incorporating the unlabeled images, we can derive $\mathcal{A}_{inter}$ as a complement of $\mathcal{A}_{intra}$.
-The two anomaly scores are refined and fused by $F(\cdot)$, deriving $\mathcal{R}_{dual}$, which achieves an outstanding AUC of 87.0\%--89.6\% with the AR of $D_u$ varying from 0 to 100\%, outperforming all aforementioned methods.
-More importantly, while our $\mathcal{R}_{dual}$ utilizes unlabeled images and achieves advanced performance, it's insensitive to the AR of $D_u$.
-Even if AR is 0, it can achieve an outstanding AUC of 87.0\%, which outperforms $\mathcal{A}_{inter}$ in any situations.
-Therefore, with the help of ASR-Net, the DDAD is more robust and it can handle various complex situations in clinical practice well.
+Incorporating the unlabeled images, we can derive $\mathcal{A}_{inter}$ as a complement to $\mathcal{A}_{intra}$.
+The two ASs are refined and fused by $F(\cdot)$, deriving $\mathcal{R}_{dual}$, which achieves an AUC of 87.0\%--89.6\% with the AR of $D_u$ varying from 0 to 100\%, outperforming all the aforementioned methods.
+More importantly, while our $\mathcal{R}_{dual}$ utilizes unlabeled images and achieves advanced performance, it is insensitive to the AR of $D_u$.
+Even if the AR is 0, it can achieve an AUC of 87.0\%, which outperforms $\mathcal{A}_{inter}$ in any situations.
+Therefore, we can conclude that with the help of ASR-Net, the DDAD is more robust and it can handle various complex situations in clinical practice well.